HSNL-TAs/lab3-file-transfer-client-server/readme.md

 Client
 ==
-- User can assign port number and ip address to connect the server.
+- User can assign port ip address to connect the server.
 - Support user inputs the `file name` to download file from server, per file per input.
 - Create a `/download` folder to store downloaded files.
 - Input `.exit` to disconnect from server.